 Do you have a bold new idea for an audio documentary?
 Make your story heard.

-Audible and AIDC are proud to present Sound It Out, a new $10,000 audio documentary initiative designed to expand the scope of contemporary nonfiction storytelling.
+Audible and AIDC are proud to present Sound It Out, the $10,000 audio documentary initiative designed to expand the scope of contemporary nonfiction storytelling.

-Factual storytellers are now invited to submit ideas for 4-8 hour original audio documentaries, of premium quality and global appeal, with the opportunity for these unique productions to form part of Audible.com.au’s 2019 original content slate.
+Returning for its second year, factual storytellers are once again invited to submit ideas for 3-6 hour original audio documentaries, of premium quality and global audience appeal, with the opportunity for these unique productions to form part of Audible.com.au‘s original content program.

-Eight project ideas will be shortlisted by a selection panel and will have the opportunity to pitch to Audible representatives during the AIDC Cut to the Chase Marketplace.
-Each pitching team will have 10 minutes to pitch their idea.
+Up to eight project ideas will be shortlisted by a selection panel and will have the opportunity to pitch to Audible representatives during the AIDC Cut to the Chase Marketplace.
+Each pitching team will have 15 minutes to pitch their idea.

 Up to a total of $10,000 development funding will be distributed across the pitching initiative to successful project/s.